Getting Started

 Install & configure effectum

 effectum takes about 2 minutes to install.
-Once set up, write a spec and Claude builds it — with tests, quality gates, and guardrails.
+Once set up, type /effectum to pick your journey — then write a spec and let Claude build it with tests, quality gates, and guardrails.

 Prerequisites